You are Invited to Attend Wood Badge!

-Fall 2017 Course
+Fall 2021 Course Information

 To contribute to the scholarship fund, please contact the Staff Advisor listed above.

-Wood Badge Reunion Held At Camp Soule
+Wood Badge Reunion Held at Camp Soule

-The Greater Tampa Bay Area Council held a reunion of adult leaders who have earned the right to wear the Wood Badge beads by completing the formal course and their tickets.
+Greater Tampa Bay Area Council held a reunion of adult leaders who have earned the right to wear the Wood Badge beads by completing the formal course and their tickets.
 Among the more than 100 alumni who attended the event were course directors from 13 previous Wood Badge courses.